deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 [Jina.ai](https://jina.ai/) recently upgraded and expanded the capabilities of their previous embedding model in a v2 release.

 With the [Jina Haystack extension](https://haystack.deepset.ai/integrations/jina), you can now take advantage of these new text embedders in your Haystack pipelines!
-In this post, we'll show you how.
+In this post, we'll show what's cool about Jina Embeddings v2 and how to use them.

 > You can follow along in the accompanying [Colab notebook of a RAG pipeline that uses the Jina Haystack extension](https://colab.research.google.com/drive/1l8GbQhqxnWXkdktgJfs9Rz4EAtNbHK_L#scrollTo=_coq_qCuItbN).